 They come to you and tell you that everything you have is not really yours.
 It’s theirs.
 And they can take it at any time.
-You can use for now though.

 The Angels of Death also come and take away our past to make the present possible.

 It’s the parasite within us that cling to the past, making life so heavy.
 Heed the Angels of Death, live how you like and live in the present.